xfarrow/javascript-tutorials/async-await/async-javascript.md

 ## Explaination
 JavaScript provides a set of APIs, including `setTimeout` and `fetch`, which are offloaded to the libuv library when called.
 The libuv library handles the underlying operations, such as timer management and HTTP requests, respectively.

+While `libuv` performs these operations, our JavaScript code continues its execution, without being blocked.
+That's why we said that the engine is multithreaded.

-Both setTimeout and fetch have associated functions, known as callbacks, that are executed once the operation has completed.
+Both `setTimeout` and `fetch` have associated functions, known as callbacks, that are executed once the operation has completed.
 Since the engine cannot directly push these callback functions onto the call stack without disrupting the current flow of execution, it instead places them in a queue called the "Event Loop Queue".
 When the call stack is empty, the engine